Alfresco/acs-packaging/docs/migrating-a-legacy-transformer.md

 * The response from the `/transform` endpoint contains the transformed file.
 This is equivalent to the **ContentWriter** parameter.
-* Requests to a T-Engine's `/transform` endpoint contain a list of transform options as defined by the [engine configuration](#t-engine-configuration).
+* Requests to a T-Engine's `/transform` endpoint contain a list of transform options as defined by the [T-Engine configuration](creating-a-t-engine.md#t-engine-configuration).
 These are equivalent to the options in the **TransformationOptions** parameter.